Mihir-D/RoboND-Rover-Project/writeup_template.md

 ![alt text][image5]

-In Image below, Rover should not have hit the wall by maintaining
+In Image below, Rover should not have hit the wall by maintaining proper wall distance.

 ![alt text][image4]